keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 `Applicative` can create contexts in the **desired case** via `pure()`.
 It can also apply _lifted_ functions to _lifted_ arguments via `ap()` if _both_ contexts are in their **desired case**. `Applicative` is capable of expessing control flow through `ap()` because supplying either the lifted function or lifted argument in an **undesired case** will not permit further computation.
 The context in the **undesired case** is _propagated_ instead.

 The problem however is that `Applicative` requires that _both_ the lifted function and lifted argument supplied to `ap()` be computed _before_ deciding whether to permit or halt further computation.
-This means that regardless of whether one of the function or argument contexts successfully computes, if the other fails the succeeding computation will be discarded.
+This means that regardless of whether one of the function or argument contexts successfully computes, if the other one fails then the succeeding computation will be discarded.
 Both of these contexts' computation are independent, and `Applicative` will only use them if they are both are in their **desired case**.

-All functions derived from `ap()` represent _all-or-nothing_ operations accordingly, and there is no effective way of ordering the computation of the arguments or preventing computation of arguments if any dependent arguments fail to compute.
+All functions derived from `ap()` represent _all-or-nothing_ operations accordingly, and there is no practical way of ordering the computation of the arguments or preventing computation of all arguments if any preceding arguments fail to compute.
 Therefore, totally imperative programming is not possible using `Applicative`.

 ## Introducing imperative control flow